The Crüxshadows: Labels

 The Crüxshadows initially self-released two albums under the imprint name Black Widow Music between 1992 and 1996.
 Those titles were ...Night Crawls In and Telemetry of a Fallen Angel.
 In 1997, they signed a deal with Nesak International/Kado Records to give Telemetry of a Fallen Angel a full commercial release, as well as an option for a future album.
 Nesak eventually sold their rights to Dancing Ferret Discs and Mere Mortal Records.
-Mere Mortal Records went out of business prior to releasing any albums by The Crüxshadows.
-Dancing Ferret Discs released a number of The Crüxshadows titles over the following ten years.
+Mere Mortal Records went out of business prior to releasing any albums by the Crüxshadows.
+Dancing Ferret Discs released a number of the Crüxshadows titles over the following ten years.
 In July 2008, Dancing Ferret Discs announced that it was becoming a catalog label and while existing titles would remain in print, the label would not be releasing new albums.
 Rather than sign a deal with another label, The Crüxshadows started their own label in mid-2009, in cooperation with several established labels and distributors in different markets worldwide.
 Their new label was named Wishfire Records and their first release was "Quicksilver", which hit the shelves in the USA on September 8, 2009.
 The song became their fourth consecutive single to reach the top 10 on the Billboard Hot Dance Singles Charts, and their third to occupy the No. 1 position.

 Touring

-From 1993 to 1997 The Crüxshadows toured the Eastern portion of the United States.
+From 1993 to 1997, the Crüxshadows toured the Eastern portion of the United States.
 From 1998 until 2008 The band played shows throughout the entirety of the United States and made several trips into Mexico and Canada.
-In 2001 The Crüxshadows began touring Europe on a regular basis.
+In 2001, the Crüxshadows began touring Europe on a regular basis.
 They also played in various festivals with bands like Bella Morte, Noctivagus, The Ghost of Lemora for example.

 In 2007, they were invited to play at the Midi Music Festival in Beijing, China.

 In 2009, 2010, & 2015 the band performed on the Gothic Cruise.

 Through much of their history, the band has toured the festival circuit in Europe.
 After The Immortal Tour, from 2008 to 2018, the band played only a very limited number of shows North America, however they have performed annually without fail in Atlanta at DragonCon from 1997-2019, only pausing for the Coronavirus outbreak, and played only the occasional appearance or festival in the United States otherwise, until 2018, when they began performing shows in support of their Astromythology Album.

 Lyrics and concepts

-Much of The Crüxshadows' music is based on Greek and Egyptian mythology, including symbolic references to a number of mythical figures, and many of their lyrics deal with the concept of God.
+Much of the Crüxshadows' music is based on Greek and Egyptian mythology, including symbolic references to a number of mythical figures, and many of their lyrics deal with the concept of God.

 References in popular culture

 References to the band or the band's music appear in the writings by authors Caitlín R. Kiernan, Sherrilyn Kenyon, and John Ringo.

-The Crüxshadows name and likeness have occurred as cameos or background in comic books like Vertigo/DC Comics' The Dreaming, video games, television shows like CSI, and cartoon strips.
+The Crüxshadows' name and likeness have been referenced comic books like Vertigo/DC Comics' The Dreaming, video games, television shows like CSI, and cartoon strips.